 5. Capital One® Venture® Rewards Credit Card

 The Capital One® Venture® Rewards Credit Card offers 2x miles on every purchase, unlimited!
-They're also offering a great bonus offer right now: get 40,000 miles after spending $3,000 within the first 3 months.
+They're also offering a great bonus offer right now: get 40,000 miles after spending $3,000 within the first 3 months (equal to $400 in travel).
 Fly any airline, stay at any hotel, anytime -- no blackout dates or seat restrictions.
 Also, if you're traveling aboard, it's the perfect card to bring with you, since it has no foreign transaction fees.
 Annual fee: $59, waived for the first year.